 In situations where the existing septic tank or sewage treatment plant complies with the requirements of the General Binding Rules and is functioning correctly no action will be necessary.
 However, the General Binding Rules state that it’s the seller’s responsibility to provide the purchaser with detailed information relating to the existing septic tank or sewage treatment plant and the disposal method being used.

 We all know that selling a house can be one of the most stressful experiences, even without the thought of having to work our way through the latest regulations surrounding septic tanks, and the possible remedial works that may be required to ensure regulatory compliance.

 It’s now common practice for Solicitors to require an independent drainage report for any house purchases that use either a septic tank, cesspool or sewage treatment plant.
 As experienced off mains drainage experts, Mantair engineers can provide free impartial advice over the phone, and if necessary, visit the property in question to carry-out a site survey and report the relevant findings.

 If you have any questions regarding selling or buying a house with a septic tank or sewage treatment plant, our team of friendly experts are here to help.
-Call us on 01255 853890.
+Call us on 01255 853890 or contact us online.